Azure/azure-osconfig/docs/modules.md

 ## 4.2.
 MmiOpen

 MmiOpen starts a new client session with the module.
 MmiOpen receives as an input argument the name of the client (the module use that name to identify the caller) and the maximum size in bytes for object payload values supported by the client (0 if unlimited).
-For OSConfig this name will be same as used for the IoT Hub (```Azure OSConfig M;A.B.C.YYYYMMDD``` where ```M``` is the DTDL model version, ```A.B.C``` is the version number and ```YYYYMMDD``` is the build date of OSConfig).
+For OSConfig this name follows the format ```Azure OSConfig M;A.B.C.YYYYMMDD``` where ```M``` is the model version, ```A.B.C``` is the version number and ```YYYYMMDD``` is the build date of OSConfig.
 On success, MmiOpen returns a newly created handle to identify this session.
 The handle is a module-specific opaque handle (where the module can hide a C structure or C++ class that identifies the current session) to be used for subsequent calls.
 On failure, MmiOpen returns NULL.

 ```C
 typedef void* MMI_HANDLE;